Fabien Lainé

-Fabien Lainé (born 15 April 1976) is a French politician representing the MoDem.
-He became a Member of the National Assembly on 5 October 2018, representing Landes's 1st constituency.
+Fabien Lainé (born 15 April 1976) is a French politician of the Democratic Movement (MoDem).
+He has represented Landes's 1st constituency in the National Assembly since October 2024, having previously held the seat from July 2017 to June 2022 and August 2022 to August 2023.

 Early life and education

 Fabien Lainé is Construction's Salesman.

 Political career

 Mayor of Sanguinet

 After the municipal elections of 2014, Fabien Lainé was elected Mayor of Sanguinet.
 He resigned to comply with the law on the Cumulation of mandates and left his place to Raphaëlle Miremon.
 He remained a member of the municipal council.